Avengers Disassembled: Parodies

-The GLA miniseries, GLA: Misassembled (2005), written by Dan Slott and pencilled by Paul Pelletier, provided a tongue-in-cheek reference to Avengers Disassembled.
-In a move which satirized the comic book deaths in that book, it was announced that a character would die in each GLA issue.
-Dinah Soar, the newcomer Grasshopper, the squirrel Monkey Joe, and Doorman are all killed, and Mr. Immortal commits suicide.
-However, Doorman was resurrected almost immediately acquiring the powers of Deathurge, Monkey Joe was replaced with an identical squirrel called Tippy Toe and Mr. Immortal stayed dead for only a few seconds.
-Three other Grasshoppers appeared in later issues of GLA, and were all killed in the space of few pages, continuing the parody.
+The Great Lakes Avengers miniseries GLA: Misassembled (2005), written by Dan Slott and pencilled by Paul Pelletier, provided a tongue-in-cheek reference to Avengers Disassembled.
+In a move satirizing comic book deaths, one character dies in each issue: Dinah Soar, Grasshopper, Monkey Joe, Doorman, and Mr. Immortal.
+However, Doorman and Immortal are later resurrected.
+Three other characters named Grasshopper are introduced and killed in later issues of GLA, continuing the parody.